openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Open edX Devstack
 =================

-Devstack is a Vagrant instance designed for local development.
-Devstack has the same system requirements as :ref:`Fullstack <Installing Open edX Fullstack>`.
-This allows you to discover and fix system configuration issues early in development.
+Devstack is a deployment of the Open edX platform within a Docker instance designed for local development.
+Running the Open edX platform locally allows you to discover and fix system configuration issues early in development.

 Devstack simplifies certain production settings to make development more convenient.
 For example, `nginx`_ and `gunicorn`_ are disabled in devstack;
-devstack uses Django's runserver instead.
+devstack uses Django's ``runserver`` instead.

-For information about devstack and other installation and configuration options from edX and the Open edX community, see the `Open edX Installation Options`_ page on the edX wiki.

 .. note::
   Because of the large number of dependencies needed to develop extensions to